This page will help you understand South Dakota alcohol laws and avoid expensive fines or even jail. Also wasted time

 While investigating, police can legally lie to you.
 So don’t fall for it!

 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.

 1. They have a BAC of 0.08 or higher.

 2. They are under the influence of alcohol, a drug, and/or a combination of the two.
 And they are to a degree that they can’t safely operate the vessel.
 Of course, that’s in the view of an arresting officer.
 But that’s very subjective.

 South Dakota requires boaters to submit to a breath test if requested by an officer.
 People can exercise their Constitutional right to decline.
 But the state can present that fact in court.
 And it can say it’s proof of guilt.

 The penalty for conviction is suspension of the boating license for one year.

 IV.
-Get Legal Advice about Drinking Laws of South Dakota
+Legal Advice about Drinking Laws of South Dakota

 South Dakota alcohol laws can be unclear.
-This is true of those in other states as well.
+This is true in other states as well.
 What do the laws really mean?
 How do they apply?
 Knowing this takes legal training.
 Lawyers study it for years.
 A mistake could be bad.
-Don’t rely on this site.
+So don’t rely on this site.
 Nor on any other site.

 South Dakota is a big state.
-Understandably, alcohol attidedes and practices vary.
+As a result, alcohol attitudes and practices vary.
 Therefore, it’s generally a good idea to select a lawyer from your locale.